Salomon S/Lab Shift MNC 13

 Despite the transition process being relatively simple after some practice, there are some intricacies to be aware of when switching between modes.
 First and arguably most importantly, the Shift requires you to hold the lever open while aligning your boot for touring—some others, including the G3 Ion, lock open while you slip your foot in—which makes entering the binding on off-camber slopes a bit tricky.
 Second, both the locking brake lever at the heel and walk/ride lever at the toe can pinch your fingers when released, so it’s important to be careful when transitioning.
 And finally, make sure to have the proper sole height set before heading out.
 Halfway through a run, I felt some play in the front of the Shift and quickly realized that there was a little space between the binding and my boot (I had switched boots without adjusting the height).
 It’s an easy fix, but one that can be dangerous if overlooked.

-The Shift 13’s 3-pound-14.4-ounce weight reflects its hybrid intent: it’s much lighter than traditional alpine bindings but outweighs most tech set-ups.
+The Shift 13’s 3-pound-14.4-ounce weight reflects its hybrid intent: It’s much lighter than traditional alpine bindings but outweighs most tech setups.
 For comparison, standard backcountry bindings like the G3 Ion 12 (2 lbs.
-9.3 oz.) and Salomon’s own MTN Tour (1 lb.
-12.2 oz.) undercut the Shift considerably.
+8.8 oz.) and Salomon’s own MTN Pure (1 lb.
+4.8 oz. without brakes and 1 lb.
+11.5 oz. with them) undercut the Shift considerably.
 Closer competitors like the Marker Kingpin 13 (3 lbs.
-0.7 oz.) and Fritschi Tecton 12 (2 lbs.
-6 oz.) also weigh less and are equipped with an alpine heel, but they lack the overall security and power of the two-mode toe piece on the Salomon.
-Marker’s new-for-2021 Duke PT features a similar alpine/tech toe design and alpine heel that’s a great match for mixed resort and backcountry use.
-That said, it comes in more than a pound heavier with the alpine toe attached at 5 pounds 1.1 ounces per pair.
+2.4 oz.) and Fritschi Tecton 13 (2 lbs.
+6 oz. without brakes) also weigh less and are equipped with an alpine heel, but they lack the overall security and power of the two-mode toe piece on the Salomon.
+Marker’s Duke PT 12 features a similar alpine/tech toe design and alpine heel that’s a great match for mixed resort and backcountry use, although, with the alpine toe attached, it comes in more than a pound heavier at 5 pounds 1.1 ounces per pair.

 All things considered, the Shift’s weight is perfectly reasonable given its construction, but it’s not a great fit for everyone.
-Dedicated backcountry-goers that like to travel light and fast or ski mountaineers focused on rapid ascents will be better off with a model like the aforementioned Salomon MTN or a true minimalist design like the Black Diamond Helio 145 R10 (10.2 oz.).
+Dedicated backcountry-goers who like to travel light and fast or ski mountaineers focused on rapid ascents will be better off with a model like the aforementioned Salomon MTN or a true minimalist design like the Dynafit TLT Expedition (13.7 oz.).
 However, for skiers that put a premium on downhill performance—both in the backcountry and at the resort—the Shift offers a notable boost in security and is worth the weight penalty, in my opinion.

 Salomon is known for creating high-quality gear, and the Shift is no exception.
 After three and a half months of aggressive use, I’ve come away with mostly high praise.
 In terms of construction, the carbon-infused plastic body is reasonably light but noticeably hardwearing—this is one of few ski bindings that I haven’t broken.
 Further, I’ve experienced no early-release problems in either the heel or toe, and all springs and moving parts are working flawlessly with no signs of wear.
 As I covered above, the brake can occasionally pop open in climbing mode, but it’s a fairly rare occurrence and an easy fix (provided you catch it before snow starts to accumulate).
 All in all, there are often some kinks to work out with new technology—especially in alpine touring gear—but the Shift has impressed in this regard.